stylekit/stylekit.github.io/_posts/2017-01-12-swift-3-migration.md

 **Important:** Previously the generic item type for ranges was Element in swift 3 this is called Bound

+**Important:** 0...4 is now called a: Closed​Range and CountableClosedRange the later if the Range contains a collection

 ## For-loop:

 The one c-style for-loop to rule them all is gone, now we have 7 different to take its place: